 The Office of the Kent Police and Crime Commissioner must publish a register of gifts or hospitality received by the PCC, the Chief of Staff and OPCC staff.
 The register is updated when necessary.

 See details of our Treasury Management strategy and our Statement of Accounts below.

-All assets, liabilities and contracts are in the name of the Police and Crime Commissioner.
-Full details are held by Kent Police's Estates department.
+All contracts, assets and liabilities are in the name of the Kent Police and Crime Commissioner.